 SAC operates three before and after-school sites.
 We transport children to and from all schools that are either on post or adjacent to post.
 Working parents whose children do not attend the schools serviced by our programs in the EPISD can request a "Working Parent Transfer" to a listed school through Pupil Services at 6531 Boeing Drive.
 Children arriving after buses have departed become the parent's responsibility to transport to school.
 Please note that breakfast ends at 7:30 a.m.

 Registration is handled through an appointment system.
 Parent Central Services is at Bldg 1743 on Fort Bliss.
 Please call the registration desk at 568-4374 to make an appointment.
-Registration requires approximately 30-45 minutes to complete.
+Registration requires approximately 30-45 minutes per child to complete.
 You will need to show a valid military ID card, child's immunization record and current pay statement for all working family members.
-When you have completed all necessary paperwork (see below table) you will be issued a swipe card for full time care.
+When you have completed all necessary paperwork (see below table) you will be issued a swipe card for full time/part time care.
 You will be required to present this card whenever you use the center.
 The registration is good for one year and is transferable to other Army installations.
 If there are any changes to your file (ie change in employment, change of address, spouse employment) it is your responsibility to report these changes to the Parent Central Office immediately.